 SYS1.PROCLIB contains the JES2 cataloged procedure.
 This procedure defines the job-related procedure libraries.
-Figure 12 is an example of defining procedure libraries.
+Figure 10 is an example of defining procedure libraries.
 All the libraries reside in the system's master catalog (or in a user catalog, provided the data set has a high-level qualifier other than SYS1).

-'''

 //PROC00 DD DSN=SYS1.PROC1,DISP=SHR

 //PROC01 DD DSN=SYS1.PROC2,DISP=SHR

-...

-//PROCnn DD DSN=SYS1.LASTPROC,DISP=SHR
+//PROCnn //anyname DD DD DSN=SYS1.LASTPROC,DISP=SHR

-//anyname DD

-'''

-Figure 12.
+Figure 10.
 Specifying Procedure Libraries in the JES2 Procedure